Papal supremacy: Second Vatican Council

 At the Second Vatican Council (1962–1965) the debate on papal primacy and authority re-emerged, and in the dogmatic constitution Lumen gentium, the Catholic Church's teaching on the authority of the pope, bishops and councils was further elaborated.
 Vatican II sought to clarify the ecclesiology stated in Vatican I. The result is the body of teaching about the papacy and episcopacy contained in Lumen gentium.

 Vatican II reaffirmed everything Vatican I taught about papal primacy, supremacy and infallibility, but it added important points about bishops.
 Bishops, it says, are not "vicars of the Roman Pontiff".
-Rather, in governing their local churches they are "vicars and legates of Christ."
+Rather, in governing their local churches they are "vicars and legates of Christ".
 Together, they form a body, a "college", whose head is the pope.
 This episcopal college is responsible for the well-being of the Catholic Church.
 Here in a nutshell are the basic elements of the Council's much-discussed communio ecclesiology, which affirms the importance of local churches and the doctrine of collegiality.

 In a passage about collegiality, Vatican II teaches: "The order of bishops is the successor to the college of the apostles in their role as teachers and pastors, and in it the apostolic college is perpetuated.
 Together with their head, the Supreme Pontiff, and never apart from him, they have supreme and full authority over the Universal Church; but this power cannot be exercised without the agreement of the Roman Pontiff".
 Much of the present discussion of papal primacy is concerned with exploring the implications of this passage.

 Vatican II also emphasized the sensus fidelium as the vehicle for the living tradition, with the promise to Peter assuring that the gates of Hades will not prevail against the church, which is the people who are the living tradition.
-Therefore, infallibility is "a doctrine and order rooted in and reflecting the sensus fidelium."
+Therefore, infallibility is "a doctrine and order rooted in and reflecting the sensus fidelium".
 Rahner insists that a Pope's statements depend essentially on his knowledge of what the living tradition maintains.
 There is no question of revelation but of preservation from error in the exercise of this oversight.
 This living tradition was gathered from communication with all the Bishops in the two instances where the Pope defined dogmas apart from a Council, the Immaculate Conception and the Assumption.

 Opposition

 Early Church

+Ignatius of Antioch claimed that there was no ecclesiastical authority above that of the local Bishop.